Ronald Richter: Argentina

 On the recommendation of Kurt Tank in 1947, Richter was invited to Argentina to develop a nuclear program for General Juan Perón.
-He learned that a German Tokamak had been smuggled to Argentina and Perón desperately needed an expert able to bring the device back to life.
-Richter brought knowledge of sophisticated Nazi particle accelerator technology and was received by the German industrialist and ex-Nazi spy August Siebrecht.
+He learned that a German fusion reactor had been smuggled to Argentina and Perón desperately needed an expert able to bring the device back to life.
+Richter brought knowledge of German particle accelerator technology and was received by the German industrialist and Nazi spy August Siebrecht.
 Siebrecht took Richter to Córdoba, where Tank was developing aircraft.
 Tank was interested in Richter's proposal to use nuclear energy for aircraft propulsion.
 Richter continued to address Tank as Prof. Dr. Pedro Matthies in his correspondence about the Huemul Project.

 In 1949 Perón hired Richter, who had convinced him that he could produce controlled nuclear fusion using cheap materials in a process that could supply enormous quantities of cheap energy, a program that eventually became known as the Huemul Project.
 Perón's reasons for backing Richter were in line with the ideology of modernization underlying his concept of the "New Argentina"; he was not interested in the military applications of atomic energy, but saw it as a way to expand iron and steel production.

 Perón believed that any project undertaken by a Nazi German scientist was bound to be successful.
 Due to his political disagreements with Argentine scientists of stature, such as Enrique Gaviola, Perón was reluctant to seek their advice on Richter's proposal, and he gave Richter carte blanche and appointed him as his personal representative in the Bariloche area.
 The total cost of the project was estimated at US$300 million (2003 value).

 In 1951 Richter announced that he had achieved controlled nuclear fusion under laboratory conditions, a claim later proven false: it transpired that Richer had simply exploded hydrogen in an electric arc.

 After it became evident that Richter's project was spurious, Perón appointed a technical committee which included José Balseiro, a former faculty member at the La Plata Institute of Physics, which was to report directly to him whether Richter's project should be discontinued.
 The committee analyzed Richter's work and concluded that the actual temperature reached in his experiments was far too low to produce a true thermonuclear reaction.
 They reported their findings to Perón in September 1952; soon after that project was terminated.

 After the termination of the project, Richter appears to have spent periods of time abroad, including some time in Libya.
 Eventually he returned to Argentina, where he died in 1991; a short announcement of his death appeared in an obituary published by Microsemanario.